-Northern Ireland has a complex urbanism with multi-layered socio-spatial politics.
-In this environment issues of communication, self-representation and expression of identity are central to the experience of urban space and architecture where the dichotomy of division and shared living are spatially exercised in everyday life.
-Unlike other studies in the area, this book focusses on the everyday experiences of local communities in both public and private spheres - issues of ‘shareness’ - challenging conventional approaches to divided cities.
+Northern Ireland has a complex urbanism with multilayered socio-spatial politics.
+In this environment, issues of communication, self-representation and expression of identity are central to the experience of urban space and architecture where the dichotomy of division and shared living are spatially exercised in everyday life.
+Unlike other studies in the area, this book focuses on the everyday experiences of local communities in both public and private spheres - issues of ‘shareness’ - challenging conventional approaches to divided cities.
 The book aims to layer its narratives of architectural and social developments as an urban experience in post-conflict settings over the past two decades.

 PART I: THE MAKING OF THE IRISH CONDITION